 Elisabeth Parker

 Elisabeth is an artist and craftsperson who works in music/sound, photography, metal, fiber, clay, and feelings.
-Her current focus outside of art and taxes is studying up on construction techniques and Land Back approaches while slowly restoring a 1920s bungalow built on unceded Wabanaki Confederacy land, where she lives with her partner and cat.
+Her current focus outside of art and taxes is studying up on construction techniques and Land Back approaches while slowly restoring a 1920s bungalow built on unceded Wabanaki Confederacy land in so-called southern Maine, where she lives with her partner and cat.

 Lee Frisari